Understanding the industry

 The English language sector – in Australia

-Recent AEI data shows that approximately 69% of student visa holders completing English language courses in 2009 continued through to further study in other sectors.
-This means that in 2012 approximately 52,021 (42%) English language students transitioned into further studies and approximately 72,582 (58%) undertook English language study for other reasons.
-Another way of looking at the data is that 44% of higher education students and 54% of VET students studied English language courses immediately prior to commencing further study.
+The most recent Department of Education & Training data (May 2014) showed that approximately 63% of student visa holders completing English language courses in 2012 continued through to further study in other sectors.
+Applying this figure to the latest ELICOS data would mean that in 2014 approximately 67,795 (41%) English language students transitioned into further studies and approximately 95,748 (59%) undertook English language study for other reasons.

 The Australian English language industry is respected globally as a world leader due to its cohesiveness and professionalism.
 Public and private sector institutions work together closely within the national association and Australia’s ELICOS National Standards are the envy of the world, providing consistent standards for all providers.

 Click here for the English Australia ELICOS Industry Statistics 2014 Fact Sheet – a summary of the profile of the Australian English language industry.

 Click here for further FAQs regarding the industry.